M27 Infantry Automatic Rifle: Design

 The M27 is an HK416 variant with accessories required by the Marine Corps.
-It features a gas-operated short-stroke piston action with a rotating bolt and a cold hammer forged free-floating barrel.
+It features a gas-operated short-stroke piston action with a rotating bolt and a 16.5 inch cold hammer forged free-floating barrel.
 The handguard has four MIL-STD-1913 Picatinny rails for use with accessories and optics and has ambidextrous controls and charging handle, which the stock variant of the HK416 would only possess in their A5 and later variants.
 Alternate calibers other than 5.56 mm were considered for the M27, but eventually were not considered after the Marine Corps decided not to go through with procuring 6.8 SPC systems.

 Magazine

 The M27 IAR is fed from standard 30-round STANAG magazines.
 The improved STANAG magazine with the tan-colored anti-tilt follower is favored over the previous version with the green follower because it can be inserted more easily, and the anti-tilt follower can handle high rates of fully automatic fire with less chance of malfunction.
 There were issues with some STANAG magazines jamming inside the magwell, especially when painted or damaged.
 While a rifleman normally carries seven 30-round magazines, an IAR gunner carries up to 16 and may carry as many as 21 due to the requirements of the role and fully automatic rate of fire.
 The magazine well has a flared opening that aids in magazine insertion.
 PMAG 30 GEN M2 magazines are not compatible with the M27 as the frontal plastic bevel on the PMAG prevents it from being seated, similar to SA-80 and its parent rifle, HK416.

 Due to M27's incompatibility for M2 PMAG magazines the Marines banned the polymer PMAG for issue to prevent interchangeability issues with the M4/M16 units.
 To rectify the incompatibiliy, Magpul developed the PMAG 30 GEN M3 magazine, which is compatible with both the M27 and M16-series rifles and is in the process of arranging verification and official testing.
 After Marine Corps testing of the M855A1 Enhanced Performance Round with the M27 showed reliability problems from feeding issues from standard magazines, leading to the introduction of the PMAG 30 GEN M3 Window, which had better reliability with the EPR, was approved for use by Marines in December 2016, so that M27 gunners who receive M855A1 rounds do not face such issues.
 Extended magazines of between 50 and 100 rounds were being explored to increase rifle capacity.